dldc-packages/zenjson/deno_dist/README.md

 This works but the date is converted into a string so when you `JSON.parse` the result you don't get a `Date` back.

-ZenJSON allow you to transform you data into a new one that can safely be `serialized`.
+ZenJSON allow you to transform you data into a new one that can safely be `stringify`ed.
 Of course you can also do the reverse operation to get back your original data.

 Here is a gist: